Please note we have already recruited enough volunteers for the 2019 Festival.

-Manchester Literature Festival relies on its volunteers.
-With over 80 events going on across the city centre every October (and some of these overlapping), volunteers are crucial to ensure that Festival events run smoothly and that audiences and authors get the most out of the time they spend together.
-MLF’s volunteers are ambassadors for the organisation and, wearing the Festival t-shirt, are usually very much in the public eye.
+Manchester Literature Festival relies on its Volunteers.
+With over 70 events going on across the city centre every October (and some of these overlapping), Volunteers are crucial to ensure that Festival events run smoothly and that audiences and authors get the most out of the time they spend together.
+MLF’s Volunteers are ambassadors for the organisation and, wearing the Festival t-shirt, are usually very much in the public eye.
 As such, they play an important role in the interface between audiences and Festival events; this could be directing people to the event venue, checking and selling tickets, answering questions about this or other events, assisting latecomers and handing out audience evaluation forms at the end of each event.
 There is usually a role to play in the set-up of each event and the clearing up afterwards.
 Occasionally, volunteers can be asked to look after an author before, during and after an event.

-In addition to these roles during the Festival, there is sometimes occasional administrative work in the Festival office; in particular the mailout of several thousand festival brochures every August.
+In addition to these roles during the Festival, there is sometimes occasional administrative work in the Festival office; in particular the mailout of several thousand Festival brochures every August.

 If you have any further queries, please email email@example.com